pingcap/tispark/README.md

 - In addition, user can deploy and utilize tools from Spark ecosystem for further data processing and manipulation on TiDB . for example, using TiSpark for data analysis and ETL; retrieving data from TiKV as a machine learning data source; generating reports from  and so on.

 TiSpark depends on the existence of TiKV clusters and PDs.
-It also needs to setup a Spark clustering platform.
-This document provides a quick introduction of how to setup and use TiSpark.
-It requires some basic knowledge of Apache Spark.
-For more information, please refer to Spark website (https://spark.apache.org/docs/latest/index.html).
+It also needs to setup and use Spark clustering platform.

-- __Horizontal scalability__
-Grow TiDB as your business grows.
-You can increase the capacity simply by adding more machines.

-- __Asynchronous schema changes__
-Evolve TiDB schemas as your requirement evolves.
-You can add new columns and indices without stopping or affecting the on-going operations.

-# tispark
-Running Spark SQL on top of TiDB / TiKV.

 A thin layer of TiSpark.
 Most of the logic is inside tikv-java-client library. https://github.com/pingcap/tikv-client-lib-java